-Return to the Class of Nuke 'Em High follows a young couple that are up against the school glee club.
+Return to Nuke 'Em High follows a young couple that are up against the school glee club.
 Unfortunately, the glee club has mutated into a gang called The Cretins.
 When the other students ...
 See full summary »

 A small group of typical Tromaville citizens find themselves in the path of a terrorist army controlled by the power elite.
 The freedom of Tromaville and the world is at stake!
 Troma's War creates new kinds of heroes.
 A used car salesman, a handsome environmentalist, an obese junk-food gourmand, a seventy-year-old housewife, some sensational young women, a year old jingoistic baby and more sensational women all become deadly soldiers...
 Written by

 4 of 4 people found this review helpful.